AlexWaygood/typeshed-stats/examples/example.md

     - Explicit `Any` returns: 0
     - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
-    - Annotated variables: 85
+    - Annotated variables: 86
     - Explicit `Any` variables: 57
     - Explicitly `Incomplete` (or partially `Incomplete`) variables: 0

 <hr>

-## Stats on typeshed's stubs for `humanfriendly`
+## Info on typeshed's stubs for `humanfriendly`

 ### Number of lines